wallstop/malbolge-toolkit/README.md

 ## What is Malbolge?

-Malbolge (named after the 8th circle of Hell) is an esoteric programming language designed in 1998 to be **as difficult as possible** to program in.
-It features:
+Malbolge (named after the 8th circle of Hell in Dante's Inferno) is an esoteric programming language intentionally designed in 1998 to be **as difficult as possible** to program in.
+Here's what makes it so challenging:

-- Self-modifying code that encrypts itself after each instruction
+- **Self-modifying code**: Instructions literally change themselves after running, like a book that rewrites its own pages as you read
-- Base-3 (ternary) arithmetic instead of binary
+- **Ternary arithmetic**: Uses base-3 math (0, 1, 2) instead of binary (0, 1), which is unfamiliar to most programmers
-- Only 8 valid instructions with counter-intuitive behavior
+- **Limited instructions**: Only 8 valid operations, each behaving in counter-intuitive ways
-- The "crazy operation" - a ternary logic gate designed to confuse
+- **The "crazy operation"**: A specially designed logic operation that's nearly impossible to reason about

-**Key fact**: Humans don't write Malbolge programs by hand - they use generators like this one!
+**Important**: Malbolge programs are NOT written by hand - even experts use generators like this one!
+The language was specifically designed to make manual programming impossible.

 ## Features